Oven Baked Ranch Potatoes

 Tips for Ranch Potatoes:

-The size and shape of your pan does affect the cooking time.
-So, if you’re in a crunch and want to shave off 5-7 minutes, then use a sheet pan and spread the potatoes out thin.
+- The size and shape of your pan does affect the cooking time.
+So, if you’re in a crunch and want to shave off 5-7 minutes, then use a large sheet pan to roast them in a single layer.

 Ingredients